wegroupwolves/wg-fe-assessment/README.md

 You have to send us three items:

-- A ZIP file containing all the code of the solution to this assignment.
 - A link to the git repo (make sure it's public).
 - A link to the deployment.